fpip/website/_posts/2012/episode_010_katie_cunningham.rst

 mp3_file: shows/FPIP010.mp3
 ogg_file: shows/FPIP010.ogg
 duration: "42:29"
-title: Episode 010 - Katie Cunningham
+title: "Episode 010: Katie Cunningham"
 ---
 What can we say about Katie?
-We met her at PyCon 2012 and, frankly, we were smitten.
+We met her at PyCon 2012 and, frankly, we were starstruck.
 She's a woman of many talents...

 * `She codes! <http://therealkatie.net/projects/>`_
 * `She does things to the Internet! <http://therealkatie.net/about/>`_